Darts Betting Sites

 Of course there is also the exchange too where you can get much better odds and even lay your own bets.

 Betfred are perhaps the most reliable betting site for darts offers, meaning for tournaments you can often find a lot of added value by betting with them.
-Befred have made a name for themselves as company that focus on a wide range of sports such as darts and it has paid off for them as they have become the go to online bookmaker for betting on less prestigious sports.
+Befred have made a name for themselves as company that focus on a wide range of sports such as darts and it has paid off for them as they have become the go to online bookmaker for betting on less prestigious but traditional sports.

 For every major event they will have a promotion.
 It is difficult to say what this is but it will either be a money back offer (if for example, your player loses and the final checkout is 100+), extra winnings (for example, if you player hits a maximum checkout) or a free bet (bet on a match pre-game and get a linked free bet to use in play, for example).
 Put it this way if you have an account with Betfred and you bet on the bigger darts events you will get added benefits over time.